seyramgabriel/brokencrystals/README.md

-## Creating a Jenkins Pipeline for SonarQube Scanning
+## Creating a Jenkins Pipeline for SonarQube Static Scan

 **1.** Launch an amazon linux t2.large ec2 instance and assign ssm role